 Why file Chapter 13 bankruptcy?
 Because a Chapter 13 bankruptcy attorney can fix serious financial problems that cannot be fixed in any other type of bankruptcy.
 When you really need a Chapter 13 bankruptcy lawyer, filing under Chapter 7 can be disastrous at worst — or result in lost opportunities at best.
 A Chapter 13 bankruptcy is not only for people who earn too much money to file Chapter 7.
 Knowing when to file a Chapter 13 bankruptcy is important.
 A Chapter 13 bankruptcy attorney specialist can make this determination.
 Some bankruptcy lawyers claim they “only file chapter 7 cases” usually because they don’t understand Chapter 13 bankruptcy.
 We are Chapter 13 bankruptcy attorneys who know Chapter 13 bankruptcy inside out.
-We’ve been doing it for over 23 years.
+We’ve been doing it for 30 years.

 Contrary to popular belief, Chapter 13 does NOT mean you must repay your debts in full.

 Write off most, if not all, of your unsecured debts.
 A Chapter 13 bankruptcy is a plan of financial reorganization.
 Contrary to popular belief, Chapter 13 does NOT mean that you must repay all your debt.
 Most Chapter 13 plans involve the repayment of about 20% (sometimes MUCH less, sometimes more) of your debts over a three to five year period.
 The debt that is not repaid is “discharged” or written off when you complete the bankruptcy repayment plan.